1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 https

-The website is displayed badly (missing images, style sheets not supported, etc.) or displays a warning in the address bar
+The website displays poorly (missing images, unsupported stylesheets, etc.) or displays a warning in the address bar

-- Empty the cache from your apps or from your site.
+- Clear the cache of your applications or your site.

-- Check that the Pages and scripts do not point to external resources
+- Check that the pages and scripts do not point to external resources in

 http

-; the sitewhynopadlock.com can help you identify the unsecured elements of your site.
+; the site whynopadlock.com can help you identify the unsecured elements of your site. - Also refer to this other guide on this topic.

-"This web page presents a redirect loop", "ERR_TOO_MANY_REDIRECTS"
+"This web page has a redirect loop", "ERR_TOO_MANY_REDIRECTS"

-If your web browser displays this error, it is recommended that you do the following:
+If your web browser displays this error, it is recommended to perform the following actions:

-- If the site works with a web application like WordPress or Joomla, disable extensions one by one to identify the one that poses a problem
+- If the site runs on a web application like WordPress or Joomla, disable the extensions one by one to identify the problematic one.

-- Check that the Pages and scripts site does not contain redirections on the http version of the site
+- Check that the pages and scripts of the site do not contain redirects to the http version of the site.

-- If Prestashop is used, you need to enable SSL on all pages:
+- If **Prestashop** is used, you need to activate SSL **on all pages**:

 - Add your SSL domain:

-- Go in.
-Preferences > SEO & URLs.
+- Go to Preferences > SEO & URLs.

 https://